 I have an on-again off-again relationship with the piano.
 We’ve been together all my life, but the piano surely feels the ambivalence of my commitment.
 There have been stretches of time when I devote daily hours, giving the best I can give, trying to grow with the piano.
 We make beautiful music together.
 Then my interest fades.
 I drift off, pay no attention for weeks, or months.
 I walk past my sweet spinet every day, ignoring it, or even feeling a twinge of disdain.
 I close the cover over the keys.
 Our days are past, I think, sullenly.
 When I finally return, we are awkward together.
 Our intercourse is unnatural, full of fumbling and cringes.
 Often, an outside force finally reunites us.

 I provided music for our church service today, at the Unitarian Universalist Society of Bangor.
 In preparation, I spent more time at the keyboard.
 Over the last few weeks, my affection has returned.
 The piano gives so much back to me – how is that I repeatedly forget how powerfully moving our time together can be?
 What other relationships get neglected in other lives?
 There must be many.
 Life is complicated.
-Day 5: 192 words = TOTAL 777; 58,638 remaining |
+Day 5: 192 words = TOTAL 777; 58,638 remaining

-AuthorRobin Clifford Wood is a writer and writing teacher.
-She lives in central Maine with her husband and dogs, loves to be outdoors, and enjoys ever-expanding horizons through her grown children and their multi-species families.
+AuthorRobin Clifford Wood is an award-winning author, poet, and writing teacher.
+She lives in central Maine with her husband, loves to be outdoors, and enjoys ever-expanding horizons through her children, grandchildren, and granddogs.
 Archives

 Categories |